![]() |

 Hinged Thruster Configuration for Hovering Machines

-1-sensor PD controller unit with a hinged thruster pair and D thruster pair; Hover system that consists 4 controllers |
+| 1-sensor PD controller unit with a hinged thruster pair and D thruster pair; hover system with 4 controllers |

-The initial angle of hinged thrusters is set to half of the range of the RTC steering hinge to cover upside-down situations |
+| The initial angle of hinged thrusters is set to half of the range of the RTC steering hinge to cover upside-down situations |

 Sensor Placement

-Diagonal crossed placement and mixed crossed placement |
+| Diagonal crossed placement and mixed crossed placement |

 1-Sensor & 3-Sensor Comparisons

-the first three use 1-sensor controllers, the last three use 3-sensor controllers and overflow flying blocks |
+| the first three use 1-sensor controllers, the last three use 3-sensor controllers and overflow flying blocks |

-3-sensor controllers hover more smoothly, but it comes with a price of slower response due to the dead zone, higher block count and emulation key count (3x more keys), and the complexity of making them.
-Also 3-sensor controllers have to rely on overflow flying blocks or water cannons, or they will bobbing up and down in low frequency.
+3-sensor controllers hover more smoothly, but it comes with a price of slower response due to the dead zone, higher block count and emulation key count (3x more keys), and complexity.
+Also 3-sensor controllers have to rely on overflow flying blocks or water cannons, or they will bob in low frequency.

 Active Angular Dampers & Gimbal Lock